- State anarchy as order (pdf) Hendrick Spruyt, International Organization

 The RS has many benefits over our current, vague understanding of contemporary government.
 In the first case, the reductionist perspective of right-wing anarchists, such as the stationary bandits theory, is validated, and a lot of the mysterious machinery and ivory-tower political philosophy is dissolved.
-Some of the bright spots of recent formalist thought are validated, too, without the unpleasant elements.
-(And armchair philosophizing about the Rousseauian general will collapses.)
-And, for the Marxists, their critique of the state as a tool of the capitalist class, true enough, is answered, since the state now greatly serves labor more than capital.
-Some of the income of the upper classes is directly allocated to the lower classes.
+Some of the bright spots of recent cameral formalist thought are validated, too, without the unpleasant baggage.
+(And armchair philosophizing about the Rousseauian general will is finally put to rest.)
+And, for the Marxists, their critique of the state as a tool of the capitalist class, which is true enough, is answered, since the state now greatly serves labor more than capital: some of the income of the upper classes is directly confiscated from them and allocated to the lower classes.
 Also, the state ceases to be paternalistic — it no longer chooses what food is available through SNAP, or issues health and safety warnings; it just straight-up hands out the money without assuming value for consumers.
 It doesn’t determine what is taught in schools, or what color the roads are, or which country gets bombed on Tuesday.

-Perhaps best of all the RS has the potential to all but eliminate bureaucracy.
-With one small administrative branch which functions like a hyper-specialized agency, there is little room or need for massive proliferation and government by permanent staffers.
+Perhaps most popularly, the RS has the potential to all but eliminate bureaucracy.
+With one small administrative branch which functions like a hyper-specialized agency, there is little room or need for massive proliferation and government by permanent staffers, where we find ourselves now.
 Likely, all seats will be elected positions along with some underlings, with the marginal tax brackets pre-established constitutionally and open to a similar amendment process.
 But, that can all be figured out later.